 What's new in France

 From the 3rd of February 2023 to the 7th of January 2024, the Bassins des Lumières celebrate the incomparable and singular works of Salvador Dalí.
-This immersive exhibition presents more than 60 creative years of the Catalan master who, inspired by Cubism, Surrealism and Futurism, became a master of a realism meticulously applied to his painting, mixing reality with the mysteries of consciousness, fantasies and memories.
+This immersive exhibition presents more than 60 creative years of the Catalan master who became a master of a realism meticulously applied to his painting, mixing reality with the mysteries of consciousness, fantasies and memories.

 Gustav Klimt, Gold in Motion

-The first main exhibition in Phoenix des Lumières will bring Viennese art to life in an innovative way, featuring works by Gustav Klimt (1862-1918) and his contemporaries.
+The first main exhibition in Phoenix des Lumières brings Viennese art to life in an innovative way, featuring works by Gustav Klimt (1862-1918) and his contemporaries.

 Klimt, Gold in Motion

 This exhibition is a multi-sensory celebration of Klimt’s most iconic work.
-The unique, cutting-edge mapping technology, elegant soundtrack and historic location transport visitors to a world of gold and color.
+The unique, cutting-edge mapping technology, elegant soundtrack and historic location transport you to a world of gold and color.

 Klimt & Klein